anormalperson8/Birthday/README.md

 The bot has been updated to accommodate multiple servers!

-This bot remembers birthdays of user in a Discord server, and announces them on the relevant day.
+This bot remembers birthdays of users in a Discord server, and announces them on the relevant day.

 #### Version 2.0.0